 Save Money On Your Wedding By Focusing On the Big Picture

 Sorry to disappoint, but this isn’t your ‘how to save money on your photographer type post, or ‘how to cut wedding costs’.
-Just as what our cars mean to us can save us a bunch of money on car purchases, remembering this key tip can shave thousands off your wedding bill
+Just as understanding what our cars say about us can save us a bunch of money on car purchases, remembering this key tip can shave thousands off your wedding bill

 The commitment of two adults choosing to share their lives together forever, is the BIG DEAL